 Some dogs and cats have adequate appetite controls and maintain an optimal body condition, even with dietary changes.
 By contrast, other dogs and cats overeat, consume excessive calories, and become obese.
-The thickness of the fat layer over the rib cage and pelvic bones is a good indicator of obesity, as is regular body condition scoring over time.
+The thickness of the fat layer over the rib cage and pelvic bones is a good indicator of obesity, as is regular body condition scoring over time (see Small Animals:Body Condition Score Scales for Dogs and Cats and see Small Animals:Parameters Used to Assess Body Condition Score).

 Dietary modifications are required by changes in life stage, environment, body weight and condition, and disease.
 Energy density varies from 2,500 to >5,000 kcal/kg dry matter for dog foods and from 3,000 to >5,000 kcal/kg dry matter for cat foods.
 Therefore, general feeding recommendations cannot be given for all dogs and cats on any particular food.
 Instead, feeding recommendations should be individualized.
 The best feeding method is one that maintains optimal body weight and condition, bearing in mind that disease conditions may require dietary changes.

-After a dog has reached ~90% of its expected adult weight, a diet that is less nutrient dense than the growth diet is recommended.
+After a dog has reached ~90% of its expected adult weight, a diet less nutrient dense than the growth diet is recommended.
 The dietary goal is to maintain optimal body weight and condition for that particular dog.
 Some adult dogs can be fed free choice but most cannot without becoming obese.
-The best feeding regimen to use in most adult dogs to prevent obesity is portion-controlled feeding, eg, feeding 2 pre-measured meals at regular times each day.
+The best feeding regimen to use in most adult dogs to prevent obesity is portion-controlled feeding, eg, feeding two premeasured meals at regular times each day.
 Most dogs will eat all their food immediately, but some dogs will graze throughout the day.

 Many owners feed treats and snacks, which are often an important aspect of the human-animal bond.
 Complete and balanced treat products that use low-fat, high-fiber ingredients are available.
 However, most treats are not complete and balanced; therefore, to prevent nutrient deficiencies, the total daily amount of treats should be <10% of the total caloric intake.
 Nutritional supplements are not required and, in fact, may be harmful.
 In an animal prone to obesity, the caloric content of all treats fed should be considered in an effort to match energy intake to expenditure.
 Regular assessment of the animal's body condition helps ensure minimal weight gain beyond optimal adult values throughout life.

 Most inactive, neutered adult cats can be fed a reduced fat diet (9% dry-matter basis) ad lib, but increasing the insoluble fiber content may be necessary in some animals to satisfy hunger.
 Cats exposed to variations in temperature (eg, cats that remain outdoors year-round or at night) may eat more during the winter.
 The need for a different nutritional profile in older cats versus middle-aged cats may be necessary.
-Middle-aged cats at increased risk of developing obesity, whereas older cats often have a difficult time keeping weight on.
-The ability of older cats to digest protein and fat often decreases when compared with younger and middle-aged cats.
+Middle-aged cats are at increased risk of developing obesity, whereas older cats often have a difficult time keeping weight on.
+The ability of older cats to digest protein and fat is often less than that of younger and middle-aged cats.
 Therefore, it is important to feed a diet with highly digestible protein and fat sources.
 The quantity of these nutrients in the diet may also have to be modified (usually increased) to compensate for impaired protein and fat digestion.
-However, depending on activity level, feeding a food with a different fat and fiber content (increased or decreased as needed) may be needed to maintain optimal body weight and condition.
+However, depending on activity level, feeding a food with a different fat and fiber content (increased or decreased as needed) may be required to maintain optimal body weight and condition.

 Growth and Reproduction in Dogs